What Are the Stages of an Emotional Affair?

 At New Jersey Behavioral Health Center, we offer couples counseling to help intimate partners overcome all forms of cheating, including the emotional variety.
 Contact us today for more information on how we can help you save your relationship.

-FAQ: Emotional Affairs and Relationship Health
+Emotional Affairs and Relationship Health (FAQ)

 Yes.
 Emotional affairs are primarily about emotional intimacy, not physical desire.
 You can form a deep connection with someone based on shared values, understanding, and attention, even in the absence of any physical attraction.
 This connection can still threaten your primary relationship if it begins to replace the emotional bond with your partner.